Wonderfall/dockerfiles/nextcloud/README.md

 ```

 #### Port
-- **80** (cf Reverse Proxy).
+- **80**.

 #### Reverse proxy
 https://github.com/hardware/mailserver/wiki/Reverse-proxy-configuration

-You don't have to add any headers since they're already included in the container (you avoid useless warnings from nextcloud).
-It is strongly recommended to use nextcloud through an encrypted connection (HTTPS).
+Headers are already sent by the container.
+It is strongly recommended to use Nextcloud through an encrypted connection (HTTPS).